-- (1) These amounts represent the aggregate grant date fair value for the option awards granted during the fiscal years presented, determined in accordance with FASB ASC Topic 718.
-A discussion of the assumptions used in determining grant date fair value may be found in Note 10 to our Financial Statements, included in our Annual Report on Form 10-K for the year ended December 31, 2020. - (2) Represents \$11,400 for matching contributions we made under our 401(k) Plan and \$9,855 for commuting expenses we reimbursed. - (3) Represents \$11,200 for matching contributions we made under our 401(k) Plan and \$43,153 for commuting expenses we reimbursed. - (4) Amounts included for Dr. Kaufmann are shown in U.S. dollars, but his salary and non-equity incentive plan compensation were paid to him in the euro.
-To convert the amounts paid to U.S. dollars, we used the average exchange rate for the year 2020 of 1.1399 U.S. dollars per euro. - (5) Represents \$20,958 for commuting expenses we reimbursed.
+- (5) Represents \$129,383 as a sign-on bonus and \$15,064 for matching contributions we made under a supplementary retirement plan. - (6) Represents \$12,895 for matching contributions we made under a supplementary retirement plan and \$7,763 for commuting expenses we reimbursed. - (7) Represents \$20,958 for commuting expenses we reimbursed. - (8) These amounts include payments under our performance-based incentive bonus plan, which is described in more detail in the Bonus Payments section below. - (9) Amounts included for Dr. Kaufmann for 2020 are shown in U.S. dollars, but his salary and non-equity incentive plan compensation were paid in euros.
+To convert the amounts paid to U.S. dollars, we used the average exchange rate for the year 2020 of 1.1399 U.S. dollars per euro. - Dr. Demuth joined Pieris in August 2021.